drop-games/eb-docs/docs/Appendix.md

 _Blockchain-based game design_ touches the value construction principles and organizational structures of game development as we know it.
 Traditional studios are hesitant to adapt decentralized in-game asset ownership and trustless access, evident by a lack of mainstream games built with blockchain and alternate organization structures (e.g. flat/distributed organization structure), ignoring the possible advantages blockchain gaming might bring both for the developers and the end-users.
-, both industry specific, and as the consequence of being in the larger blockchain-cryptocurrecy space:
+, both industry specific, and as the consequence of being in the larger blockchain-cryptocurrency space:

 <br/>